Rhubarb and Strawberry Compote

 What to buy: Look for rhubarb that is free of blemishes; trim off any leaves, and, if the stalk appears fibrous, peel as you would celery.
 Lemongrass can be found at farmers’ and Asian markets; peel off any dry, damaged outer leaves.
 If you can’t find lemongrass, substitute 1 teaspoon of finely grated lemon zest instead.

-1 1/2 pounds rhubarb, ends trimmed and sliced into 1/2-inch pieces
+- 1 1/2 pounds rhubarb, ends trimmed and sliced into 1/2-inch pieces

-1/4 cup freshly squeezed orange juice (from 1 medium orange)
+- 1/4 cup freshly squeezed orange juice (from 1 medium orange)

-4 teaspoons finely chopped lemongrass (from a 4-inch piece)
+- 4 teaspoons finely chopped lemongrass (from a 4-inch piece)

-3/4 cupgranulated sugar
+- 3/4 cup granulated sugar

 - 1 pound strawberries, hulled and quartered (about 3 cups)

 - 1 vanilla bean, split and scraped, pod and seeds reserved (or 1 teaspoon vanilla extract)